-Facebook™ is, probably, the most marketing friendly social media network.
-The Facebook™ team is constantly improving its ad creation tools and campaign management panel.
+Facebook™ is, probably, the most marketing-friendly social media network and the Facebook™ team is constantly improving its ad creation tools and campaign management panel.
 Recently, marketers have gained access to a new and extremely useful tool: Facebook™ Attribution.

 What Is the Facebook™ Attribution Tool?

 Interactions between customers and companies were made easier by the internet and mobile phones.
 But, at the same time, these interactions became more complex than ever.
 In the past, things were simple: people saw an ad in the newspaper or received a catalogue in the mail and then went to the store to buy the products they wanted.

 Now, people perform Google searches, browse websites and mobile apps, engage with brands on social media and ask them questions directly via private messages and – finally – they make the purchase decision.
 It’s quite difficult to know for sure what exactly sealed the deal for the customer.
 Was it a Facebook™ ad?
 A mobile ad on Instagram?
 Or a Google Adwords ad?

 Now, thanks to the Attribution tool created by Facebook™, marketers will know the precise journey of the lead, from channel to channel, down to the last click that led to the purchase.
 By integrating the most popular online channels marketers use in their work, Facebook™ offers its business users one of the most valuable tools in understanding how their clients interact with their ads and how much persuasion they need before they decide to make a purchase.

 How to Set Up the Facebook™ Attribution Tool

 Now that you know what the Facebook™ Attribution tool does, it is time to set it up.
 You will find the tool in the Ads Manager panel, under the Measure & report tab.
 Once you click on the Attribution link, you will access its dashboard.